gcherchi/FastAndRobustMeshArrangements/README.md

 At the moment, to run our code, you need to download and install the **TMesh_Kernel library** (https://github.com/MarcoAttene/TMesh_Kernel).
 Follow the instructions in the readme.
 The FAST MODE is sufficient.

 The header-only **Cinolib library** is included as a submodule in the folder *external/Cinolib*.
-To run the pipeline correctly, you must define the symbol `CINOLIB_USES_EXACT_PREDICATES` at compilation time, and also add the file */external/predicates/shewchuk.c* in your project.
+To run the pipeline correctly, you must define the symbol `CINOLIB_USES_EXACT_PREDICATES` at compilation time, and also add the file `/external/predicates/shewchuk.c` in your project.

 Also the **Indirect Predicates** used in the code are included as a submodule in the folder *IndirectPredicates*.
-You need to add the files *implicit_point.h/.cpp*, *numerics.h/.cpp* and */predicates/indirect_predicates.h/.cpp* to your project.
+You need to add the files `implicit_point.h/.cpp`, `numerics.h/.cpp` and `/predicates/indirect_predicates.h/.cpp` in your project.

 In this repository, a Qt project is present: please, check flags and includes in the .pro file if you want to use a different tool.
 You need to replace the `[TMesh_Kernel path]` with the path in your computer.